Description

 Impact

-The Linux kernel function pinconf_generic_parse_dt_pinmux() assumes a non‑empty 'pinmux' property, but if the property is empty the allocator returns a special value that is not NULL.
-When the code subsequently dereferences this value, the kernel crashes.
-This leads to a denial‑of‑service condition allowing an attacker to force a kernel panic.
-The underlying weakness is a null pointer dereference or use of invalid memory.
+The Linux kernel function pinconf_generic_parse_dt_pinmux() assumes that the "pinmux" property is non‑empty when present.
+If the property is empty, the allocator returns a special value that is not NULL, and the later dereference of this value causes a kernel crash.
+This results in a denial‑of‑service condition that can lead to a kernel panic.
+The vulnerability is rooted in a null pointer dereference and improper handling of invalid memory, corresponding to weakness CWE‑824.

 Affected Systems